 When you land on the target report for drillthrough, Power BI only applies filters for fields that have exact string matches for field name and table name.

 Power BI doesn't apply sticky filters from the target report, but it does apply your default personal bookmark if you have one.
-For example, if your default personal bookmark includes a report-level filter for Country = US, Power BI applies that filter before applying the filter context from the source visual.
+For example, if your default personal bookmark includes a report-level filter for Country/Region = US, Power BI applies that filter before applying the filter context from the source visual.

 For cross-report drillthrough, Power BI passes the filter context to all standard pages in the target report.
 Power BI doesn't pass filter context for tooltip pages, because tooltip pages are filtered based on the source visual that invokes the tooltip.